Afraz496/fypafraz/README.md

 ## Introduction

 This README is a short introduction on the organisation of the software that comes with this package.
 All of the work available or work that has been done was done by Afraz Arif Khan on this repository.
 You can find numerous software implementations for Post Quantum Key Exchange methods on this repository.
 After February 2017, this repository will incrementally add software which is safe to use with TLS (Transport Layer Security).

+Current Post Quantum Cryptographic implementations:

+- A Simple Provably Secure Key Exchange Scheme Based on the Learning with Errors Problem which can be found [here](https://eprint.iacr.org/2012/688)